arangodb/docs/3.5/deployment-kubernetes-drain.md

 ---
 layout: default
-description: If Kubernetes nodes with ArangoDB pods on them are drained without caredata loss can occur!
+description: If Kubernetes nodes with ArangoDB pods on them are drained without care data loss can occur!
 The recommended procedure is described below
 ---
 # Draining Kubernetes nodes